CS-2-Community-HUB/resources/tools/git_github/github_desktop_guide.md

 1. Open GitHub Desktop
 2. Click **File > New Repository**
 3. Fill in:
-   - Name: `CS1050_Spring2025`
+   - Name:
-   - Local Path: Navigate to your `GitHubRepos` folder
+   - Local Path: For example navigate to your `GitHubRepos` folder
-   - Language: Java
+   - Language:  For example if setting up for Java
-   - Initialize with .gitignore: ✅ Java
+   - Initialize with .gitignore: For example ✅ Java
 4. Click **Create Repository**
-5. Click **Publish Repository** (Keep it private!)
+5. Click **Publish Repository** (Keep it private if it is class work!)

 ### 🔁 Clone an Existing Repository